 - Automate processes that previously required human labor

 - Outsource that labor to other countries in which the cost of labor is low

-The obvious intent of supporting both the minimum wage and unfettered immigration is to price American workers out of the workforce while filling those jobs with people who have only known and lived in a socialist state.
-This is a clear path towards a socialized and dependent society, hence the reason why those who adore political power over freedom and self determination take a seemingly contrary position on immigration and the minimum wage.
+The obvious intent of supporting both the minimum wage and unfettered immigration is to price American workers out of the workforce while filling those jobs with people who have only known and lived in a government controlled economy.
+This is a clear path towards corporatism, and why those who wish to impose their value system on others, rather than advocate for freedom and self determination, take a contrary position on immigration and the minimum wage.